shenghaowang/absa-for-product-reviews/README.md

 `python src/train.py` will train a multi-task neural network model for sentiment analysis.

+`python src/evaluate.py` will make prediction for the test data and compute the accuracy for different aspects.

 `python src/debug_dataset.py` can be used for debugging the process of datasets creation.

 `python src/debug_model.py` can be used for debugging the network architecture.